No one wants to wear their poverty.

 Community and School Partners

-Operation School Bell has been providing new school clothes to homeless and economically disadvantaged school children since 1967, serving nearly 45,000 children since its inception.
-Last year, these services were provided to approximately 1600 children from Transitional Kindergarten through 12th grade and some college students.
+Operation School Bell has been providing new school clothes to homeless and economically disadvantaged school children since 1966, serving over 51,000 children since its inception.
+Last year, these services were provided to approximately 2000 children from Transitional Kindergarten through 12th grade and some college students.

 The extraordinary support from JCPenney stores in Riverside and Moreno Valley, and Target in Corona, helps us provide students necessary clothing to help them be successful.
 Together, we are making a difference in the lives of children in Greater Riverside.